Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/Is There Such a Thing as Good Taste_.md

 influences like the fame of the artist.
 And even then you'd still see some disagreement.
 People do vary, and judging art is hard, especially recent art.
-There is definitely not a total order either of works or of people's ability to judge them, but there is equally definitely a partial order of both.
+There is definitely not a total order either of works or of people's ability to judge them.
+But there is equally definitely a partial order of both.
 So while it's not possible to have perfect taste, it is possible to have good taste.<br><br><br><br><br><br><br><br><font color="888888">
 <b>Thanks</b> to the Cambridge Union for inviting me, and to Trevor